Adler's Jewelry: A New Orleans tradition

 Items from Adler's Jewelry have had local favor over the years, including Vacheron-Constantin pocket watches and picayune frog spoons at the turn of the century.
 Later favorites included crystal oyster plates, sterling silver souvenir spoons, Oscar Heyman pieces, Marcel Boucher moonstone jewelry, Georg Jensen silver, and a series of souvenir plates by Crown Ducal.

 Since the 1930s, the store's gift gallery has hosted art and cultural events.
 The 1937 “Exhibit of Old Masters” featured works by Van Dyck, Reubens, Goya and others on loan from the Metropolitan Art Gallery of New York.
 Adler's hosted the New Orleans Garden League's annual flower show for many years, as well as a Steuben glass exhibit in cooperation with the Institute of International Education in 1961.
-The gallery has showcased gems from around the world, including the Maximillian diamond and the Black Star sapphire of Queensland.
+The gallery has showcased gems from around the world, including the Maximilian diamond and the Black Star sapphire of Queensland.

 In 1953, Tiffany and Co. of New York chose Adler's as its sole local representative.
 That same year, Adler's designed the official 14-carat gold plaque commemorating the 150th anniversary of the Louisiana Purchase presented to President Eisenhower.

 Adler's regularly coordinated their window displays with events in civic life.
 The store created a special display for the local Association of Commerce's “Made in New Orleans Week.”
 Adler's displayed local high school students’ work spotlighting the field of social work in 1935, and created a window display of special medals awarded by the branches of the U.S. armed services for National Defense Week in 1937.
 In 1953, the New Orleans Chamber of Commerce awarded Adler's a plaque for the best store window display during "World Trade Week."